NeuroTorch/NeuroTorch/README.md

 tools to neuroscientists and we offer neuroscience tools to computer scientists.
 These two domains were created to be one.

+NeuroTorch is developed to be easy to use, so that you can do simple things in a few lines of code.
+Moreover NeuroTorch is modular so you can adapt it to your needs relatively quickly.
+Thanks and stay tuned, because more is coming!

 ### Current Version (v0.0.1-alpha)

 What can we do with NeuroTorch in the current version?